mozilla-l10n/documentation/src/localization/dev_best_practices.md

 neweventbtn.tooltip = Add a new event
 ```

 If you’re adding new strings, check that you’re not duplicating an existing ID.
 Depending on the parser logic, one of these two translations will be ignored.
-For some products, e.g. Firefox in `mozilla-central`, this check might be performed by automation.
+For some products, e.g. Firefox in `mozilla-firefox`, this check might be performed by automation.

 ### Add localization notes